bitrix24/b24restdocs/api-reference/catalog/product/offer/catalog-product-offer-add.md

 Defaults to `N`.

-Used only in on-premise version for selling content
+Used only in the on-premise version for content sales
 ||
 || **parentId**
 [`integer`](../../../data-types.md) | Identifier of the parent product.